AaronLasseigne/active_interaction/README.md

   end
 end

-ModelFilter.run!(cow: Object.new)
+ModelInteraction.run!(cow: Object.new)
 # ActiveInteraction::InvalidInteractionError: Cow is not a valid model
-ModelFilter.run!(cow: Cow.new)
+ModelInteraction.run!(cow: Cow.new)
 # => "Moo!"
 ```

-The class name is automatically determined by the input name.
-If your input
+The class name is automatically determined by the filter name.
+If your filter
 name is different than your class name, use the `class` option.
 It can be
 either the class, a string, or a symbol.